Authors: Allison Parish, Adam Simon, & Tim Szetela

 ~ Want ~

-Thanks to Blogging for Books for this complimentary book that I am reviewing freely.
+Thanks to Blogging for Books for this product that I am under no obligation to evaluate.

 GRAMMARLY was used to check for errors in this review.